ISCS-ZJU/GMBE/scripts/README.md

 ## Abstract

-You can reproduce all experimental results (in Figure 6-13) with the scripts, which roughly match the figures from the paper.
-We provide scripts for Figure 6, Figure 8-11, and Figure 13.
-By default, scripts for Figure 6 and Figure 8-11 run on a machine with an NVIDIA A100 GPU.
+You can reproduce all experimental results (in Figure 6-13 and Table 2) with the scripts, which roughly match the figures from the paper.
+By default, scripts for Figures 6-11 and Table 2 run on a machine with an NVIDIA A100 GPU.
+The script for Figure 12 runs on an NVIDIA A100 GPU, an NVIDIA V100 GPU, and an NVIDIA 2080Ti GPU respectively.
 The script for Figure 13 runs on a machine with 8 NVIDIA V100 GPUs.
-Since Figure 7 is based on our empirical estimation of memory requirement,  we will detail it soon.
-Figure 12 shows the adaptability of GMBE on different GPUs.
-You may manually run GMBE on different GPUs and generate Figure 12 refer to the script for Figure 6.
+Figure 7 is based on our empirical estimation of memory requirement, we will detail it as follows.

 ## Generation for Figure 7